bryanberger/sprint-timer/README.md

 -   Click `0` to start a `60m` timer.
 -   Click any other number to start counting down from there.
--   Click the icon to stop the timer.
+-   Click the icons to stop, mute, and unmute.

 ---